robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Everything should be reproducible and easily changeable and easily traceable back.

-- No binaries in version control.
+- No binaries in version control!

 - Don't branch - commit to trunk and version control regularly - continuous integration.Find issues more quickly!